palakons/ROS1/Palakon_ROS_Final_VISTEC_2_2020.md

 Viewer.ViewpointF: 500
 ```

-#### 1.2.3.1.
-In case not using TurtleBot3: Waffle Pi Camera
+#### 2.3.1.
+In case not using a Camera from TurtleBot3: Waffle Pi

-*When working with the camera from other than this system*, the parameters can be found by following the section [1.3.3.
-Calibrate the camera](#133-calibrate-the-camera).
+*When working with the camera from other than this system*, to update the yaml file above, the parameters can be found by following the section [1.3.3.
+Calibrate the camera](#133-calibrate-the-camera), and shell commands below:

-Camera fps:
+Camera fps to update `Camera.fps:`:

   ```bash
   rostopic hz /raspicam_node/image/compressed
   ```

-Transformation from the camera to the IMU using `tf` package.
+Transformation from the camera to the IMU using `tf` package to update `Tbc: !!opencv-matrix`:

   ```bash
   rosrun rqt_tf_tree rqt_tf_tree